Sen. Kamala Harris, D-Calif., has been chosen as Joe Biden’s running mate.

 Harris reported an income of about $157,000 in 2018 from her job as a senator, as well as more than $320,000 in net income as a writer.
 Harris had two books published at the beginning of 2019 -- “The Truths We Hold” and a children’s book called “Superheros are Everywhere.”

-Her husband, Doug Emhoff, earned about $1.5 million working as an attorney, according to their released tax returns.
+Her husband, Doug Emhoff, earned about $1.5 million as an attorney, according to their released tax returns.
 The documents also showed she and her husband had a federal tax bill of about $700,000 on an adjusted gross joint income of about $1.9 million last year.

 Harris and her husband also reported giving a small portion of their income — often about 1 percent to 3 percent a year — to charitable causes.
 Harris reported no charitable contributions some years when she was California's attorney general.
 She joined Congress in 2017.